 .midi2 files can't be opened in a track directly.
 If you import one it will be converted to a .mid file.
-Exporting to .midi2 currently isn't supported.
+Exporting to .midi2 is available in track editors.

 MultitrackStudio stores MIDI 2.0 per-note controls in MIDI 1.0 files as NRPN values.
 Any software other than MultitrackStudio won't recognize the per note control values in exported MIDI files, but it will load the files regardless.